Air Fryer Orange Chicken

 This post may contain affiliate links.
 See my disclosure policy.

-I clearly have an obsession with using my air fryer for anything and everything, and this includes making my family’s weeknight dinners in it.
-We collectively LOVE Chinese takeout, so as you can imagine, my air fryer orange chicken recipe is made on repeat.
-It’s not just healthier than takeout, but it’s cheaper and tastes better too.
+I clearly have an obsession with using my air fryer for anything and everything, and this includes this air fryer orange chicken.
+It’s not just healthier than takeout, but it’s also cheaper and tastes better.

 Table of Contents